radius-project/radius/docs/contributing/contributing-releases/README.md

    git cherry-pick -x <COMMIT HASH>
    ```

-1. After maintainer approval, merge the pull request to `main`.
+1. After maintainer approval, merge the pull request into the release branch.

 1. There should be a GitHub workflow run in progress [here](https://github.com/radius-project/radius/actions/workflows/build.yaml) that was triggered by the `vx.y.z` tag.
 Monitor this workflow to ensure that it completes successfully.